johnpeart/johnpeart.github.io/_blogpost/2020-04-04-eurovision-first-listens.md

     I just wish the song didn’t end 25 seconds early.

-summing-up: |
-  So that’s every Eurovision song that won’t get to compete this year.
-41 tracks that history will probably forget.
-In many cases, probably for the best anyway.

 ---

 The Eurovision Song Contest will not take place in 2020.
 At least, not as we know it.
 The songs will be “honoured” in a special two-hour event in May. *I know.
 I’m sad too.*